New England class registration will be available late fall 2018. Please stay tuned. As faculty contracts are signed we will begin posting the line-up.

 Sarah Vedeler – Sarah is an award-winning quilt artist, pattern designer, and teacher.
 She is known for her signature style, passion for vibrant, modern colors, and masterful use of embroidered appliqué.
 A life-long love of sewing, British-born Sarah earned a Ph.D. in Computer Science, then moved to the US to follow her career.
 Her first-born provided a perfect stage for her creative mind and she started sewing clothes for her.
 After investing in her own sewing machine, Sarah discovered machine embroidery and the art of quilting.
 Sarah spent the next few years sewing, experimenting, and winning awards for her quilt designs.

 Candace West-Quilt Artist–Educator Candace West is a multiple national award winner and teacher, whose art has been displayed at all major quilt show venues.
 Her award-winning quilts and garments have appeared in several major magazines.
 An early adopter of computers, Candace thrives on new technology and loves to find ways to incorporate her geek side with her art.
 Software, computer controlled quilting robotics and cutting machines find their way into her quilting and crafting life.
 Candace began sharing her passion for quilting with others through teaching the art and technology of quilting.
 Workshops that share the techniques used in the creation of her art that can make anyone’s quilts show worthy, is her mission. www.candacequilts.com / www.barncatzstudio.com

 MQX Quilt FestivalsTM is owned and operated by Machine Quilters Exposition which is a privately held Limited Liability Corporation.
-MQX Quilt Festivals in New England, and the Midwest are not affiliated with, associated with, or supported by any other quilting related organization in any of the regions listed.
+MQX Quilt Festivals in New England is not affiliated with, associated with, or supported by any other quilting related organization .